Expanding Affordable Housing

 2) Fund the Runaway and Homeless Youth Act (RHYA) program at $121 million

 3) Co-sponsor the Homeless Children and Youth Act (HCYA)/S. 256

 Funding the EHCY program is important because:

-• More than 19,000 students in Pennsylvania’s schools were homeless last year, but many more are homeless and schools are not able to help them
+- More than 19,000 students in Pennsylvania’s schools were homeless last year, but many more homeless and schools are not able to help them.

 Funding for the RHYA programs is important because:

-• Only 25% of RHYA grant applications currently receive funding.
+- Only 25% of RHYA grant applications currently receiving funding.